Even after a sparkling performance, Tampa Bay pitcher David Price was feeling frustrated about some unfinished business.

-Ben Zobrist hit a three-run homer, David Price remained perfect against Toronto and the Rays held on to beat the Blue Jays 6-4 on Saturday, overcoming a two-homer game by Bautista.
+Ben Zobrist hit a three-run home run, Price remained perfect against Toronto and the Rays held on to beat the Blue Jays 6-4 on Saturday.

 Johnny Damon also went deep for the Rays, who snapped a two-game skid.

-"Outstanding," Maddon said.
+"Outstanding," Rays manager Joe Maddon said.
 "Great command of his stuff all night long.
 He threw the ball where he wanted to.
 He pitched really, really well."

 Price, however, didn't feel like celebrating after being unable to finish in the ninth, with Kyle Farnsworth called on to record his fifth save.